Ultimate CI CD DevOps Interview Questions (2022)

-The move to modern application development and the need for rapid and continuous deployment make a strong DevOps-enabling platform, a key component in the IT arsenal.
+The move to modern application development and the need for rapid and continuous deployment make a strong DevOps-enabling platform.

 In this post, questions from CI CD Interviews will be answered for Experienced and Freshers.
 We're trying to share our experience and learn how to help you make progress in your career.

 Q: What is CI-CD?

 Continuous Integration and continuous Delivery (CI/CD) is a set of software practices and techniques that enable the frequent release of small batches of code changes, with extensive visibility and traceability.

 It typically involves the creation of a largely automated pipeline that orchestrates the build, test and deployment of software across staged environments, ultimately leading to deployment in production.

 Continuous Integration (CI) is a software process in which developers often incorporate their code changes into a main code repository, triggering an automatic build and allowing teams to find bugs early in the development cycle, fix them, and test iteratively.

 Depending on the size of the development team, these multiple builds could be running in parallel.
 Shorter build times lead to developer creativity that can breed innovation.

 Single Click Deployment : Continuous delivery is an extension of continuous integration that ensures you can efficiently and sustainably deliver new updates to your customers. which allowing you to deploy your app at any time by simply clicking a button.